gregdek/factoryman/NOTES.md

 "gameid:cash"           How much cash does the player have?
 "gameid:wcount"         How many workers have been created?
 Starts at 1.
-"gameid:mcount"         How many machines?
+"gameid:mcount"         How many machines to iterate thru?
 Starts at 0.
-"gameid:ccount"         How many carts?
+"gameid:ccount"         How many carts to iterate thru?
 Starts at 0.
-"gamied:wid:active"     Is the worker active?
-For example, has he been sold?
+"gameid:active:[wid]"   Is worker wid active, or have they been sold?
-"gameid:cid:active"     Is the cart active, or has it been sold?
+"gameid:active:[cid]"   Is cart cid active, or has it been sold?
-"gameid:wid:n:x"        What's the worker's x position?
+"gameid:x:[wid]"        What's the x position of worker wid?

+Then I can store these using Redis sets: each gameid can be a set, and any key that's added to the database is also added to the set.
+So invoke sadd: r.sadd('gameid', 'gameid:key:tag') whenever you set a key/value pair.
+And since sets ignore duplicates, no check is needed!